 This article explains the types of visas, when to visit, public transport, local attractions and other important things to consider before visiting Qatar.

-JANUARY 2021 UPDATE: Due to the global COVID-19 situation, entry into Qatar is now restricted to Qatari nationals, their families, permanent residency holders and Qatar ID holders only.
+06 MARCH 2021 UPDATE Due to the global COVID-19 situation, entry into Qatar is now restricted to Qatari nationals, their families, permanent residency holders and Qatar ID holders only.
 For more information, please check the Ministry of Public Health’s website.

 Visiting Qatar: Types of Visas